juliusmendizabal/ECE-2112-PA-1/README.md

 The following functions and methods were used in this problem:

-A dictionary data type was utilized in order to store the equivalents of each word to an emoticon.
+A dictionary data type was utilized in order to store the equivalents of each word to an emoticon;

 emoticons = {"smile" : ":)", "grin" : ":D", "sad" : ":((", "mad" : ">:(" }

-In order to replace the word in the sentence, a for loop was used to find the word and reference it to its equivalent value in the dictionary before replacing it in the sentence.
+In order to replace the word in the sentence, a for loop was used to find the word and reference it to its equivalent value in the dictionary before replacing it in the sentence;

 for word, symbol in emoticons.items():
         sentence = sentence.replace(word, symbol)